mtongnz/ESP8266_ArtNetNode_v2/README.md

 This is a complete rewrite of my previous project found here: http://www.instructables.com/id/ESP8266-Artnet-to-DMX/

-If you find this helpful and you're feeling generous, I'd love for you to buy me a beer: https://www.paypal.me/mtongnz
+If you find this helpful and you're feeling generous, I'd love for you to buy me a beer or some gear: https://www.paypal.me/mtongnz.
+I have also decided that donators will recieve the final source code prior to the public release so I can get a bit more feedback and to say thanks.

 ## New in beta5
  - WS2812 timing refinements & allow interrupts during transmission